 This recipe only makes 8 bagels, so if your family loves them as much as mine you might want to double the batch!

-Montreal Bagels are first boiled in honey water and then baked where as NewYork style bagels are fried.
-These bagels are made Montreal style and we love the added chewiness that comes along with boiling them.
+Montreal Bagels are first boiled in water sweetened with honey and then baked.
+These bagels are made Montreal style and we love the added sweetness that comes along with boiling them in the honey water.

 Homemade Sourdough Bagel Recipe